cirosantilli/db/mysql.md

     ciro@localhost

-Show all global priviledges supported by a server:
+Show all global privileges supported by a server:

     SHOW PRIVILEGES;

-View priviledges given for databases to current user:
+View privileges given for databases to current user:

     SHOW GRANTS;